isomerpages/govtech-stp/_faq/1-main.md

 The approved applicant will have to submit pre-trip health and travel history declarations as well as declare his/her accommodation electronically via the SG Arrival Card, within three days prior to the date of arrival in Singapore.

 The sponsoring company or government agency should log onto the SafeTravel Pass portal one to two days before the traveller’s departure to submit the traveller’s negative COVID-19 test result and controlled itinerary in Singapore.
-The traveller is required to produce a valid SafeTravel Pass, a negative COVID-19 swab test result, a return air ticket, and a valid visa (for visa-required passport holders) for pre-boarding checks at the airlines check-in counter and immigration counter.
+The traveller is required to produce a valid SafeTravel Pass, a negative COVID-19 polymerase chain reaction (PCR) test result, a return air ticket, and a valid visa (for visa-required passport holders) for pre-boarding checks at the airlines check-in counter and immigration counter.
 Otherwise, he/she may be refused boarding.

 #### 4. What is a SafeTravel Pass?

-A SafeTravel Pass allows residents in China to enter Singapore under the fast lane.
+A SafeTravel Pass allows residents in China to seek entry into Singapore under the fast lane.
 It will be valid for one single entry into Singapore anytime within the stipulated week (0000hrs Monday to 2359hrs Sunday).
 Travellers must enter Singapore within this stipulated week, and can stay in Singapore for the duration of their Visit Pass issued to them at the immigration checkpoint in Singapore.
-For example, if the traveller’s SafeTravel Pass is valid from 6 to 12 July 2020, he/she must enter Singapore within this period, and can stay for the duration of the Visit Pass issued to him/her at the checkpoint.
+For example, if the traveller’s SafeTravel Pass is valid from 6 to 12 July 2020, he/she must seek entry into Singapore within this period, and can stay for the duration of the Visit Pass issued to him/her at the checkpoint.

 SafeTravel Passes will be issued on a limited basis in order to manage the risk of imported COVID-19 cases.